Judge Dredd: The Role-Playing Game: Reception

 Jason Kingsley reviewed Judge Dredd - The Role-Playing Game for White Dwarf #73, giving it an overall rating of 10 out of 10, and stated that "All in all, Judge Dredd - The Role-Playing Game is an excellent product, for detail, value and content.
 Dredd fans will be pleased with it."The Games Machine reviewed Judge Dredd - The Role-Playing Game and stated that "The game captures the atmosphere and tone of the comic extremely well.
 Any roleplayer who enjoys Judge Dredd's adventures should get a lot of fun out of it."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan thought the "generous amount of artwork from the comics" made this game "as much fun to read as to play.
+However, as almost all of the rules are directed to violent encounters, the game lacks depth and it's not likely to sustain long campaigns."
+Despite this, Swan awarded the game a rating of 3 out of 4, saying, "But in small doses, Judge Dredd is undeniably exciting, even for players who have never laid eyes on the comics."

-Paul Pettengale did a retrospective review of Judge Dredd: The Role-Playing Game for Arcane magazine, stating that "This was a highly professional [...] system of game mechanics, and it is still easily the most enjoyable set of rules I've played."Judge Dredd RPG was ranked 21st in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
-The UK magazine's editor Paul Pettengale commented: "This is one of the best roleplaying systems ever created.
+Paul Pettengale, the editor of the British games magazine Arcane, did a retrospective review of Judge Dredd: The Role-Playing Game in 1996, stating that "This was a highly professional [...] system of game mechanics, and it is still easily the most enjoyable set of rules I've played."
+Later that year, Arcane published a readers' poll to determine the 50 most popular roleplaying games of all time, and Judge Dredd was ranked 21st.
+Pettengale commented: "This is one of the best roleplaying systems ever created.
 It oozes atmosphere and spits out gritting violence and playability, and generally makes for a very good time indeed.
 The excellent way in which the rules are laid out (and written), helps referees to start running the game almost straight out of the box.
 In our eyes, it should have featured in the top ten."